suyuan32/simple-admin-doc/src/guide/feature/ORM/ent.md

 There are two drivers for ent，cache and no cache.
 :::

-> Cache （Will cause changes show slowly, suitable for system whose data have less changes）
+> Cache （Use Context control the cache）

 ```go
 db := ent.NewClient(